Pennhurst State School and Hospital: Appearance

 The older buildings, designed by Phillip H. Johnson, were two-storied, and made of red brick, terra cotta, and granite trimmings.
 They were connected by fire-proof tunnels with walkways on top of the tunnels for the use of transporting residents, with a parallel steam piping system, and were distributed on the 1400 acre campus in the cottage plan formation.
 The buildings were designed to provide a large number of small rooms occupied by two to three beds, a few small dormitories with eight to ten beds, and a large day room for exercise.
 George Lovatt was the architect for several of the buildings constructed post-1937.

-The central Administration building has two side porte-cocheres, a front portico and a copper cupola in the center of the roof.
-The hospital building, Whitman, and Wilson I and II are not tunnel-connected, nor is Penn Hall and the Power House.
-The remaining cottage buildings are 'L' and 'I' shaped with the exception of Dietary, which is'Y'shaped, and Devon Hall, which is 'H' shaped.
+The central administration building had two side porte-cocheres, a front portico and a copper cupola in the center of the roof.
+The hospital building, Whitman, and Wilson I and II were not tunnel-connected, nor was Penn Hall and the power house.
+The remaining cottage buildings are L- and I-shaped with the exception of dietary, which was Y-shaped, and Devon Hall, which was H-shaped.

 Railroad

-The Pennsylvania Railroad created a Pennhurst Station on its Schuylkill Division to accommodate Pennhurst.
-Coal and other supplies were delivered by rail for decades to operate the power house.
-Tracks are still visible under the pavement behind Dietary and Devon Hall, which allowed boxcars to be brought directly onto the main campus.
+The Pennsylvania Railroad created a Pennhurst Station on its Schuylkill Division.
+Coal and other supplies were delivered by rail.
+Tracks are still visible under the pavement behind dietary and Devon Hall, which allowed boxcars to be brought directly onto the main campus.
 The railroad tracks have been removed and are now part of the Schuylkill River Trail.

 General operation

 Opening

 On November 23, 1908, "Patient number 1" was admitted to the hospital.
-Within four years of operation, Pennhurst was already overcrowded and under pressure to admit immigrants, orphans, and criminals.
+Within four years of operation, Pennhurst was overcrowded and under pressure to admit immigrants, orphans, and criminals.

 Classification

-Residents were classified into mental categories of imbecile or insane, into physical categories of epileptic or healthy, and into dental categories of good, poor or treated teeth when admitted.
+Residents were classified into mental categories of imbecile or insane, into physical categories of epileptic or healthy, and into dental categories of good, poor, or treated when admitted.

 Industries

-The branches of industry which residents were assigned to were mattress making, shoe making and repair, grading, farming, laundry, domestic duties, sewing, baking, butchering, painting, and working in the store.
+Residents were assigned to mattress-making, shoemaking and repair, grading, farming, laundry, domestic duties, sewing, baking, butchering, painting, and working in the store.